premail/website/docs/01-overview/01-features.md

   much better job than most email services at rendering it.
 While only a small number of your recipients will see the plain-text version, [they are important for email deliverability](https://www.litmus.com/blog/best-practices-for-plain-text-emails-a-look-at-why-theyre-important/).
-  Within the plain-text version options, you can easily control whether certain elements like navigation or header/banner areas are included.
+  Within the plain-text version options, you can control whether certain elements like navigation or header/banner areas are included.

 - Configuration files are written in [YAML](https://blog.stackpath.com/yaml/),